Ciaran-06/TradeIQ/README.md

-# Mean-Variance-Opt — Quant Research & Trading Dashboard
+#TradeIQ — Quant Research & Trading Dashboard

 > **Quant dashboard for research, analytics, and strategy development**
 > Built in C++17 with Python & React interfaces, powered by Tiingo data.